LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/Resources/customizing-toast-notifications.md

 {:.notice}
 This guide was written for SDK v2.8.3.0, iOS 11.0, and Swift 4.

-_**Note**: once your app is capable of receiving Push Notifications, you can customize the way In-App notifications are displayed, and their behavior._
+**Note:** Once your app is capable of receiving Push Notifications, you can customize the way In-App notifications are displayed, and their behavior.

 ### Step 0: Adding Push Notifications (Optional)